 - Allocating or undertaking Stage 2 Reviews.

-- Liaison with the Local Government Ombudsman over any referrals or reviews.
+- Liaising with the Local Government Ombudsman over any referrals or reviews.

 - Giving guidance on the investigation of individual complaints, and ensuring cross-service complaints investigations are being coordinated by one of the Services involved.

 - Undertaking customer satisfaction surveys about the outcomes of the complaint process for customers whose complaint is upheld.

 The Council will hold records of customer feedback for the periods of time shown in the table below.